Bride of Frankenstein-1935

 A Lebanese film nominated for the Best Foreign Language Film Academy award, The Insult (2017) offers its audience what I would categorize as a message film.

-A battle of cultures and religions leads to chaos and controversy culminating with an embattled court case as we get to know supporting characters as well.
+A battle of cultures and religions leads to chaos and controversy, culminating in an embattled court case as we also get to know supporting characters.

-While the film is above average it is also too glossy and at times plays out more like a television series- with dramatic effects and plot developments for miles.
+While the film is above average, it is also too glossy and sometimes plays out more like a television series- with dramatic effects and plot developments for miles.

 Still, the film is a worthy watch.

-In a small Lebanese village, the main character Tony Hanna (Adel Karam) lives with his pregnant wife Shirine.
-Working as an automobile mechanic, Tony is a proud member of the Christian community, attending rallies and events.
+The main character, Tony Hanna (Adel Karam), lives with his pregnant wife, Shirine, in a small Lebanese village.
+Tony works as an automobile mechanic but is a proud member of the Christian community, attending rallies and events.

 His village employs Palestinian refugees to perform maintenance repairs, which irritates Tony.
 When a verbal altercation with middle-aged refugee Yasser (Kamel El Basha) occurs over a broken gutter, a failed apology results in physical violence as the situation rapidly escalates.